UAS Space Review

 The table below provides a high-level indication of the proposed location of individual UAS teams in the long term.
 Please note that this list is subject to more detailed planning, and more detailed information will be provided as the project develops.

-Senior officers and external-facing hub, Radcliffe Humanities Student-facing hub, University Offices Core administration hub, Worcester Street and the Malthouse Other locations
+Senior officers and external-facing hub, Radcliffe Humanities Student-facing hub, University Offices Professional Services hub, Worcester Street and the Malthouse Other locations

 • PVCs and their offices